Chege-jr0/Gen-Data-Capstone-Project/README.md

 Filled or removed missing records using SQL WHERE and Excel filters.

-Ensured numerical consistency for regression-ready data.
+Ensured numerical consistency for clean data to visualize with Tableau.

 # 📈 Analysis Performed
-1. Trend Analysis

-Frequency of crises per country and decade.

-Regional comparison of systemic vs. isolated crises.

-2. Correlation Analysis

-Explored relationships between GDP, inflation, and crisis frequency.

-3. Visualization

-Create  Tableau DashBoard for Visualisation

 # 👨‍💻 Author